Vienna Wine Region

 What wine is Vienna known for?

-Vienna is best known for Wiener Gemischter Satz DAC, a traditional field blend of at least three grape varieties grown and harvested together.
-It produces wines that are fresh, balanced, and uniquely tied to the city’s vineyard heritage.
+Vienna is best known for Wiener Gemischter Satz DAC, a traditional field blend made from several grape varieties grown together in the same vineyard.

 Can you visit vineyards in Vienna?

-When is the best time to visit Vienna’s vineyards?
+When is the best time to explore Vienna wine?